Testimonial on Kaipo Che Residency

 How do you go about transforming an idea like that into a physical piece?

 Drawing is a primary method for thinking through ideas and of realizing them.
 It is a very direct and immediate way to explore ideas.
 I use methods and processes that respond in some way to my subject matter.
 For instance, I have used clay - a material that is unstable and slowly drops off the paper surface as it dries - to draw landscapes that are undergoing desertification.
-Or animal fat to draw Meet the artist: Olivia Punnett
+Or animal fat to draw

 How do you get ideas for each piece of work?